Carrier Oils for Essential Oils

 But, I quickly realized they can be a little irritating to skin due to their concentration levels.

 Carrier oils for essential oils slightly dilute the oil so that it doesn’t irritate skin.
-(This is practicing good essential oil safety :)
+(This is practicing good essential oil safety.)

-Plus, a lot of carrier oils have their own awesome benefits – win/win!
+Plus, a lot of carrier oils have their own awesome benefits… win-win!

-Some people are a little more or less sensitive than others, so feel free to play with the ratio and discover what’s best for you!
+Some people are a little more or less sensitive than others, so feel free to play with the ratio and discover what’s best for you.

 List of Carrier Oils for Essential Oils